Part of the Security audit

 What does SameSite=Lax mean?

-Lax allows the cookie to be sent when a visitor navigates to your site by clicking a link, but blocks it on cross-site form submissions and embedded requests.
-This is the recommended default for most cookies.
+Lax lets the cookie be sent when a user clicks a link to your site, but blocks it on cross-site form posts and embedded requests.
+This is the best default for most cookies.

 Should I use SameSite=Strict instead of Lax?

-Strict blocks the cookie on all cross-site requests, including normal link clicks.
-This can break functionality if a visitor clicks a link to your site from an email or another website and arrives logged out.
+Strict blocks the cookie on all cross-site requests, even normal link clicks.
+This can break things if a user clicks a link from an email or other site and lands logged out.
 Lax is the safer default for most sites.

 Check your cookie security now